When Bad Things Happen

 Back in the mid '90s when I was growing up, I once complained that I had never seen accidents happen and instead watched them on TV during news time after they had already taken place.
 In the many years that followed, the situation remained the same because I don't ever recall witnessing an accident happen on the road.
 But today, I had a chance to observe one at close-range in my hometown of Kiserian.

 Well, I was taking my usual morning walk in Kiserian today morning when my attention was suddenly drawn to a tuktuk that was driving onto the main road as a motorbike was speeding towards it.
 The tuktuk driver seemed unaware of the approaching motorbike because he continued driving onto the main road.
 I could tell that the two were going to collide.
-Luckily, the motorbike rider veered away from the tuktuk to avoid a head-on collision but still, his motorbike hit the tuktuk on the front, breaking a metal rim off the tuktuk.
+Luckily, the motorbike rider veered away from the tuktuk to avoid a collision but still, his motorbike hit the tuktuk on the front, breaking a metal rim off the tuktuk.

 The motorbike rider didn't stop and apologize for hitting the tuktuk; he just drove on, leaving the tuktuk driver to ponder on the consequences of his vehicle's broken metal rim.
 And there was a policeman nearby who appeared to not want to be involved in resolving the minor accident in which nobody was hurt.
 I also didn't bother to hang around to observe the reaction of the tuktuk driver; I just continued with my walk, the minor accident having reminded me that I am not the only one to whom bad things happen to.